sjmiller8182/sjmiller8182.github.io/_posts/2020-04-15-blog-post-3.md

 These are the most basic type of functions for creating NumPy arrays.

-* `np.empty`: creates a numpy array with uninitialized values i.e. its empty.
+* `np.empty`: creates a `ndarray` with uninitialized values i.e. its empty.
-* `np.empty_like`: create an empty array based on another array (same shape and `dtype`)
+* `np.empty_like`: create an empty `ndarray` based on another array (same shape and `dtype`)

 These functions are typically used when an array must be filled with a loop.
-In the typical away that `list.append()` might be used.
+In the typical way that `list.append()` might be used.
-However, it should be used when the size of the array is known (like in a for-loop) as iteratively resizing a numpy array is slow.
+However, it should be used when the size of the array is known (like in a for-loop) as iteratively resizing a NumPy array is slow.

 As an example, `np.empty` could be used to collect the silhouette scores of k-means clustering for given values of k.
 In the code below, the empty array is built based on the number of k values that will be scored.